stain/ro-crate-paper/manuscript.md

 ## Bioinformatics workflows

 [WorkflowHub.eu](https://workflowhub.eu/) is a European cross-domain registry of computational workflows, supported by European Open Science Cloud projects, e.g. [EOSC-Life](https://www.eosc-life.eu/), and research infrastructures, e.g. the pan-European bioinformatics network [ELIXIR](https://elixir-europe.org/) [@doi:10.1016/j.tibtech.2012.02.002].
 As part of promoting workflows as reusable tools, WorkflowHub includes documentation and high-level rendering of the workflow structure independent of its native workflow definition format - the rationale being that a domain scientist looking for a particular computational analysis can browse all relevant workflows before narrowing down their workflow engine requirements.
 As such, the WorkflowHub is intended largely as a registry of workflows already deposited in repositories specific to particular workflow languages and domains, such as UseGalaxy.eu and Nextflow nf-core.

 Being cross-domain, WorkflowHub has to cater for many different workflow systems.
 Many of these, for instance Nextflow and Snakemake, by virtue of their script-like nature, reference multiple neighbouring files typically maintained in a GitHub repository.
 This calls for a data exchange method that allows to keep related files together.
 WorkflowHub has tackled this problem by adopting RO-Crate as the packaging mechanism [@doi:10.5281/zenodo.4705078], typing and annotating the constituent files of a workflow and — crucially — marking up the workflow language, as many workflow engines use common file extensions like `*.xml` and `*.json`.
 Workflows are further described with authors, licence, diagram previews and a listing of their inputs and outputs.
 RO-Crates can thus be used for interoperable deposition of workflows to the WorkflowHub, but are also used as an archive for downloading workflows, embedding metadata registered with the WorkflowHub entry and translated workflow definitions such as abstract Common Workflow Language files and diagrams [@doi:10.5281/zenodo.4605654].

 RO-Crate acts therefore as an interoperability layer between registries, repositories and users in WorkflowHub.
 The iterative development between WorkflowHub developers and the RO-Crate community heavily informed the creation of the Bioschemas [@bioschemas_2017] profile for [Computational Workflows](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/), which again informed the [RO-Crate 1.1 specification on workflows](https://www.researchobject.org/ro-crate/1.1/workflows.html) and led to the RO-Crate Python library [@ro-crate-py] and WorkflowHub’s [Workflow RO-Crate profile](https://about.workflowhub.eu/Workflow-RO-Crate/), which, in a similar fashion to RO-Crate itself, recommends which workflow resources and descriptions are required.
 This co-development across project boundaries exemplifies the drive for simplicity and for establishing best practices.

 While RO-Crates in WorkflowHub so far have been focused on workflows that are ready to be run, they are now moving into the development of a _Workflow Run RO-Crate profile_ for the purposes of benchmarking, testing and executing workflows.
-As such, RO-Crate serves as container of both a _workflow definition_ that may be executed and of a particular _workflow execution with test results_.
+As such, RO-Crate serves as a container of both a _workflow definition_ that may be executed and of a particular _workflow execution with test results_.
 This profile is a continuation of our previous work with capturing workflow provenance in a Research Object in CWLProv [@doi:10.1093/gigascience/giz095] and TavernaPROV [@doi:10.5281/zenodo.51314].
 In both cases, we used the Provenance Ontology (PROV-O) to detail every task execution with all the intermediate data.
 To simplify the approach, this, for this workflow-focused RO-Crate profile, we will use a [schema.org provenance](https://www.researchobject.org/ro-crate/1.1/provenance.html#software-used-to-create-files) for the input/output boundary of the overall workflow execution.
 This _Level 1 workflow provenance_ [@doi:10.1093/gigascience/giz095] can be expressed generally across workflow languages or engine types, with the option of more detailed provenance traces as separate resources in the RO-Crate.

 WorkflowHub has recently enabled minting of Digital Object Identifiers (DOIs), a PID commonly used for scholarly artefacts, for registered workflows, e.g. `10.48546/workflowhub.workflow.56.1` [@doi:10.48546/workflowhub.workflow.56.1], lowering the barrier for citing workflows as computational methods along with their FAIR metadata – captured within an RO-Crate.